-The custom reports migration tool lets you import all of your custom reports and folders to Reporting 2.0, including multi-module reports.
+Theoption on the Reporting 2.0 homepage lets you import all of your reports and folders from Custom Reports to Reporting 2.0, including multi-module reports.
 The process is quick and easy and is available from the Reporting 2.0 homepage.

 Migrate Custom Reports